-If the COVID-19 situation continues to be well under control in Vietnam, it is expected that e-visas for Vietnam will be available from July 2020, and foreign travelers will also be allowed to enter Phu Quoc with visa exemption then.
+If the COVID-19 situation continues to be well under control in Vietnam, it is expected that e-visas for Vietnam will be available in 2022, and foreign travelers will also be allowed to enter Phu Quoc with visa exemption then.
 This is a positive sign for international travel.

 For more Asia travel tips during the coronavirus period, you can click here.

 Are you looking for some help with planning a trip to Vietnam?
 Look no further!
 The following travel guide will help you to plan your perfect trip to Vietnam, even if this is your first trip to Vietnam!

 Because Vietnam's tourism infrastructure isn't as developed as neighboring Thailand's, it might seem daunting to plan a trip here first, but we promise Vietnam is worth it!

 Many destinations proclaim they are unique in scenery, historical relics, or charming beaches.
 On the contrary, Vietnam is not so unique in scenery, and has less historic sites than China, fewer beaches than Thailand and Indonesia, and less convenient transportation than Singapore and many other SE Asian countries.
 So why visit Vietnam?

 The answer is that it is a “safe, good-value option”.
 Without spending too much money, you will be paid back with guaranteed good experiences, such as tasting nice Vietnam cuisine, relaxing on beaches, meeting the friendly locals, and getting a glimpse of Vietnamese culture.
 All of these will ensure that every penny and every day spent will count.

 Although Vietnam does not boast about being unique, it does boast of encompassing everything.
 Here are six points to convince you: